ghacks Technology News

 Use Password Grids to Remember Passwords

-Most internet users have serious troubles with passwords: they either choose to use the same password on all sites, use passwords that can be easily guessed by looking at the persons background or write all their passwords down to be able to look them up if they forget them.
-Only a few users use high quality passwords that they are able to remember.
+Most Internet users have serious issues related to the concept of passwords: they either choose to use the same password on all sites, use passwords that can be easily guessed by looking at the persons background or simple guessing, or write down all their passwords down so that they can look them up whenever the need arises.
+Less seem to select secure passwords that protect their accounts on the Internet and locally.

 You could write big letters or numbers on it for instance or draw simple objects, something that is hard to guess but easy to remember.
 You write it down on the grid using numbers to remember the sequence.